About Wood Destroying Insect Inspection

 Wood destroying insects can cause damage to the wooden structural components of a house, and may go undetected for a long period of time.

-• Eliminate all wood-to-soil contact, such as trellises, fence posts, railroad ties and wooden retaining walls;
+• Eliminate wood-to-soil contact around your property, such as trellises, fence posts, railroad ties, and wooden retaining walls

-• Separate vegetation from the house to reduce the potential pathway for insects to enter;
+• Pull vegetation back from the exterior of your home to reduce pathways for insects to enter

-• Seal openings in the foundation and exterior building envelope;
+• Seal cracks and openings in your foundation and exterior walls

 evidence of wood destroying insect damage to several wooden members of the porch.